Access Management 7.2.2

 "profile": [ "given_name", "zoneinfo", "family_name", "locale", "name", "myTestName" ]

-For a more complex example of customizing the user info claims script, see How do I add a session property claim to the OIDC Claims Script in the Knowledge Base.
+For a more complex example of customizing the user info claims script, refer to How do I add a session property claim to the OIDC Claims Script? in the Knowledge Base.

 You can also use the script to override the claims included in an ID token.
 For example, you can add a post_logout_url claim that redirects a user’s browser to the URL specified in the claim, when that user signs out of an End User UI.